Väinö Tiiri

-Väinö Edward Tiiri (31 January 1886 – 30 July 1966) was a Finnish gymnast who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.
+Väinö Edward Tiiri (31 January 1886 – 30 July 1966) was a Finnish gymnast who won two Olympic medals.

 Sport

+Olympics

 He was in the Finnish team leadership in the 1924 and 1928 games.

+He was a judge at the gymnastics at the 1928 Summer Olympics.

+Other

 He won the Finnish national championship in team gymnastics as a member of Ylioppilasvoimistelijat in 1909.

+He was the chairman of the boys' chapter of the Finnish Gymnastics and Sports Federation in 1924–1926.

+He was a founding member of the fencing club Helsingin Miekkailijat.

 He was the leader of the Suomen Urheilulehti editorial staff in 1909–1917.
 He edited sports-related articles in the encyclopedia Pieni tietosanakirja.

 He held positions of trust in several national-level sports federations.

 Career

 He completed his matriculation exam in Turku Finnish Real Lycaeum in 1907 and graduated as a gymnastics teacher in 1911.
 He worked as a gymnastics teacher up to 1952.

 He completed Artillery Officer School in 1918 and eventually reached the rank of major in 1928.

+He was the physical education officer of the Finnish Defence Forces for over ten years.
 He served as a battalion commander in the World War II.

 He was an editor in Uusi Suomi and Suomen Sotilas.